127-0-0-vvk/Classification-of-chest-vs-AdominalX-rays/README.md

 ### Hi there, I'm Vivek 👋

-## I'm a Student, Self-thought Web Developer!
+## I'm a Student!

-- 🔭 I’m currently working on React
+- 🔭 I’m currently working on CyberArk
-- 🌱 I’m currently learning everything on Front-End 🤣
 - 👯 Open to Work
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects, get into a real time projects.